Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Introduction

 \section{Introduction}

 The first step of photosynthesis takes place via the antennae molecules called the chromophores.
-These antennae molecules loose electrons when light falls on them and an electron-hole pair or exciton is formed\cite{Jim}.
+These antennae molecules lose electrons when light falls on them and an electron-hole pair or exciton is formed~\cite{Jim}.
 This exciton in turn has to reach the reaction center where the charge separation occurs and energy is stored.
 Usually these reaction centers are far in terms of molecular distance from the excited antennae molecule.
 But, this process of transferring the captured photon to the reaction centre is seen to exhibit an efficiency close to $100$ percent.
-In $2007$, it was reported\cite{Engel_2010} using "two dimensional Fourier transform electronic spectroscopy" (2D-FTES) that quantum coherence could be playing an important role in the exciton transport in Fenna-Matthews-Olson (FMO) complex found in green-sulphur bacteria.
-Later this was theoretically analyzed\cite{41}.
-The exciton thus must not be following a classical random walk to get to the reaction center before its conversion to energy\cite{Jim} rather the antennae molecules were operating via a search strategy called the quantum walk\cite{41}.
-A quantum walker takes all possible paths, (like a superposed atom in the two-slit experiment) as opposed to classical random walker who must choose a single route.
-This gives quantum walk an advantage in the sense that it spreads with rate proportional to the time taken as compared to classical random walk which spreads as square root of time.
-Quantum coherence in FMO complex implies exciton transfer seen at life sustaining temperatures of $300K$ is aided by the quantum walk process which apparently takes place in presence of dephasing.
-Later in $2010$, it was demonstrated\cite{Engel_2010} that quantum coherence was seen for nearly $300 fs$ in FMO complex at $300K$.
-Quantum coherence at normal ambient temperatures have also been detected in LHC2 complex found in bacteria\cite{LHC2_bacteria}, in spinach\cite{LHC2_spinach} and in a group of aquatic algae\cite{algae_coh}.
+In $2007$, it was reported~\cite{Engel_2010} using ``two dimensional Fourier transform electronic spectroscopy'' (2D-FTES) that quantum coherence could be playing an important role in the exciton transport in Fenna-Matthews-Olson (FMO) complex found in green-sulphur bacteria.
+Later this was theoretically analyzed~\cite{41}.
+However, more recently the origin of this quantum coherence in FMO complexes is speculated to arise via vibrational coupling of excitons to the bath~\cite{cao, brumer}.